 No. 7044877, 6th Battalion, Royal Inniskilling Fusiliers

-Died as a result of an accident on Friday 6 December 1940 (aged 27)
+Died as the result of an accident on Friday 6 December 1940 (aged 27)

 Holywood Cemetery (Protestant Ground Collective Grave 1263)